apache/apisix/doc/dev-manual.md

 ## Install APISIX in development environment

+For different operating systems have different dependencies, see detail: [Install Dependencies](doc/install-dependencies.md).

-If you are a developer, you can set up a local development environment with the following commands.
+If you are a developer, we can set up a local development environment with the following commands after we installed dependencies.

 ```shell
 git clone git@github.com:iresty/apisix.git